usnistgov/800-63-3/sp800-63a/sec9_usability.md

 This section is intended to raise implementers' awareness of the usability considerations associated with enrollment and identity proofing (for usability considerations for typical authenticator usage and intermittent events, see [SP 800-63B](#800-63b).

-International Organization for Standardization/International Electrotechnical Commission [ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
+ISO/IEC [ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
 This definition focuses on users, goals, and context of use as the necessary elements for achieving effectiveness, efficiency, and satisfaction.
 A holistic approach considering these key elements is necessary to achieve usability.

 The overarching goal of usability for enrollment and identity proofing is to promote a smooth, positive enrollment process for users by minimizing user burden (e.g., time and frustration) and enrollment friction (e.g., the number of steps to complete and amount of information to track).
 To achieve this goal, organizations have to first familiarize themselves with their users.